insure logo

 Key Takeaways

-• Insurers may be reluctant to insure a home with an old roof, particularly if it is 20 years old or older.
+• Insurers may be reluctant to insure a home with an old roof, particularly if it is 20-plus years old.

-• Homes with old roofs may be restricted to actual cash value protection, which can leave the homeowner with high out-of-pocket costs when making a claim.
+• Homes with old or damaged roofs may be restricted to actual cash value protection, which can leave the homeowner with high out-of-pocket costs when making a claim.

-• Replacing a roof can be expensive, but is usually the best solution for the homeowner.
-It may even get you a discount.
+• Replacing a roof is expensive, but is usually the best solution and may even get you a discount.

 Why is it important to have a strong roof?